 We also manually examined literature support for the association of candidate genes with ionomic traits (see Supplementary Text for in-depth summary).
 Complementing genes with known roles in elemental homeostasis, HPO gene sets for some ionomic traits included multiple genes encoding known members of the same pathway or protein complex.
 For example, one gene with highly pleiotropic effects on the maize kernel ionome is sugary1 (su1; GRMZM2G138060) (Baxter et al., 2014) which was present among the HPO genes for Se accumulation (Supp.
 Table 7) based on the root co-expression network (ZmRoot-Se) but was linked to significant NAM GWAS SNPs for the elements P, K, and As.
 Previous analysis of lines segregating su1 allele demonstrated effects on the levels of P, S, K, Ca, Mn, Fe, As, Se, and Rb in the seed.
 A number of transporters with known roles in ionome homeostasis were also identified among the HPO genes.
 Among these were a P-type ATPase transporter of the ACA P2B subfamily 4 (GRMZM2G140328; ZmRoot-Sr) encoding a homolog of known plasma membrane localized Ca transporters in multiple species (Baxter, 2003), an ABC transporter homolog of the family involved in organic acid secretion in the roots from the As HPO set (GRMZM2G415529; ZmRoot-As) (Badri et al., 2007), and a pyrophosphate energized pump (GRMZM2G090718; ZmPAN-Cd).
 These candidates suggest that biological signal was enriched by combining co-expression with GWAS and provided evidence of associations between multiple pathways and elemental homeostasis.

-Integrating GWAS data with co-expression networks resulted a set of 610 HPO genes that are primed for functional validation (1.5% of the maize FGS).
-The further curated subset of genes described above all have previously demonstrated roles in elemental accumulation, yet represent only a small proportion of the HPO genes discovered by Camoco.
-Functional validation is expensive and time consuming.
-Combining data-driven approaches such as network integration with expert biological curation is an efficient means for the prioritization of genes driving complex traits like elemental accumulation.

 Mutant analysis validates GA-signaling DELLA domain transcription factors influence the maize ionome

 One of the high-confidence candidate genes, which appeared in the HPO sets comparing Cd and the ZmRoot network, is the gibberellin (GA)-signaling component and DELLA and GRAS domain transcription factor dwarf9 (GRMZM2G024973; d9 (Winkler and Freeling, 1994)). d9 is one of two DELLA paralogs in the maize genome, the other being dwarf8 (GRMZM2G144744; d8); both can be mutated to dominant-negative forms that display dwarf phenotypes and dramatic suppression of GA responses (Lawit et al., 2010).
 Camoco ranked d9 among the high-confidence candidates for Cd but not d8, though both are present in the root-based co-expression network (ZmRoot).
 In the ZmRoot network, D9 was strongly co-expressed with 38 other HPO genes (Figure 7; See Supplementary Text).
 There was only moderate, but positive, co-expression between D8 and D9 transcripts (ZmRoot: z = 1.03; ZmPAN: z = 1.04).
 Given the indistinguishable phenotypes of the known dominant mutants of d8 and d9, the most likely explanation for this result is that there was allelic variation for d9 but not d8 in the GWAS panel.
-Moreover, the GA biosynthetic enzyme ent-kaurene synthase (GRMZM2G093603) encoding the dwarf5 locus (Fu et al., 2016) affected the concentration of seed Cd and appeared among the HPO genes for Sr in the ZmRoot network.
+Moreover, the GA biosynthetic enzyme ent-kaurene synthase (GRMZM2G093603) encoding the dwarf5 locus (Fu et al., 2016) affected the concentration of seed Cd and appeared among the HPO genes for Sr in the ZmRoot network (Supp.
+Table 7).
 This gene is required for the biosynthesis of bioactive GA via ent-kaurene, strongly suggesting that GA signaling in the roots shapes the ionome and alters the accumulation of Cd in seeds, with potential impacts on human health.